-2. PHYSICAL DIAGNOSIS IN SURGERY.
-The object of this course is to instruct students in those methods of physical diagnosis particularly referable to surgical diseases.
-The student is instructed in the methods of physical examination of the abdomen, spine, joints, and deformities.
-Two hours a week during the spring quarter of the second year.
-Dr. Edwards.

-3. SURGICAL PATHOLOGY.
+- 1. INTRODUCTION TO CLINICAL MEDICINE.
+This course is designed to introduce students to the methods used in examining patients and the interpretation of the data so obtained.
+An integrated course is given by the members of the Departments of Surgery, Medicine, Pediatrics, Radiology, and Biochemistry.
+This course serves also as a transition from the courses in biochemistry, physiology, and pathology to their application in clinical medicine.
+The course consists of a series of lecture-demonstrations in which the techniques of physical examination and history taking are discussed and illustrated.
+These are followed by laboratory periods spent in obtaining personal experience in these skills.
+Students are divided into small tutorial groups for intensive work with fellow students and patients on the wards at Vanderbilt, the Veterans Administration Hospital, and Nashville General Hospital.
+Dr. Foster and Staff (Department of Surgery); Drs.
+Pennington.
+Rogers, and the faculty of the Department of Medicine; Dr. Christie (Department of Pediatrics); Dr. Klatte (Department of Radiology); and Drs.
+Blood and Minot (Department of Biochemistry). - 2.
+Surgical Pathology.
 The lectures, supplemented by specimens from the operating room, fixed gross specimens, roentgenograms and microscopic sections, correlate the clinical manifestations and the pathologic changes in the most frequent surgical diseases.
 Three hours a week throughout the third year.
-Dr. McSwain.

-4. SURGICAL OUTPATIENT SERVICE.
+Dr. McSwain. - 3.
+SURGICAL OUTPATIENT SERVICE.
 For one quarter the students of the third-year class serve daily as assistants in the outpatient clinics of general surgery, neurological surgery, otolaryngology, ophthalmology, orthopedic surgery, and genito-urinary surgery.
 They make the records of the histories, physical examinations, and laboratory tests of the patients attending the outpatient clinics and assist in the dressings and in minor operations.
 Various members of the surgical staff are in attendance to instruct the students in their work and to discuss with them the diagnosis and treatment of the patients.
 In the clinics of orthopedic surgery and urology the students receive instruction in the particular methods of diagnosis and treatment used by these special branches of surgery.
 Fifteen hours a week throughout one quarter of the third year.
-Dr. McSwain and Staff.
+Drs.
+McSwain, Reynolds, and Staff.

-5. SURGICAL WARDS.
+- 4. Surgical Wards.
 For one quarter, one third of the fourth year students serve daily as assistants in the surgical wards of the Vanderbilt University Hospital.
 The students, under the direction of the staff, make the records of the histories, physical examinations, and the usual laboratory tests.
 Ward rounds are made daily by the various members of the surgical staff at which time surgical conditions are discussed with the students.
 The students may be present in the operating rooms at such times as their required work permits.
 When possible the student is permitted to assist in a surgical operation which is performed upon a patient assigned to him in the ward.
 Approximately twenty hours a week during one quarter of the fourth year.
-Dr. Scott and Staff.
+Dr. Scott and Staff. - 5.
+Surgical Clinics.

-6. SURGICAL CLINICS.
 The students of the third and fourth-year classes are expected to attend the weekly amphitheater surgical clinic.
 The subjects considered at these clinics vary with the clinical material available.
 Particular emphasis is placed on the correlation of the basic and clinical sciences.
 So far as it is possible an attempt is made to have the various instructors present well-studied cases illustrating surgical conditions with which the instructor is particularly familiar.
 Members of the house staff are given the opportunity and are expected to attend these clinics.
 One hour a week throughout the third and fourth years.
 Drs.
 Scott, Daniel, and Staff.

-7. ELECTIVE COURSES IN SURGERY.
+6. ELECTIVE COURSES IN SURGERY.